Rome May 1, 2025

 The traditional may concert

-One of the highlights of May 1st in Rome is the traditional May concert, organized by the Italian unions.
+One of the highlights of May Day in Rome is the traditional May Day concert organized by the Italian trade unions.
+Around 300,000 spectators are expected.

-The concert, which kicks off at 3 pm and continues until midnight, features a lineup dominated by Italian artists and groups.
-From emerging talents to established names in the Italian music scene, over 50 performers are set to entertain the audience.
+The concert, which starts at 3 p.m. and lasts until midnight, will feature Italian artists and groups.
+From up-and-coming talents to established names on the Italian music scene, more than 50 artists will entertain the audience.

 Watch this video to immerse yourself in the grand spectacle that unfolded in front of the Basilica of San Giovanni.